glottospace/glottospace/paper.md

 # Statement of need

 Several databases exist that capture aspects of linguistic and cultural diversity globally.
-However, there is a lack of easy-to-use interfaces to access and manipulate these databases, specially within the R environment [@R Core Team:2022], or to link these databases with data collected by researchers at smaller scales or particular set of languages.
-Several dedicated R packages exist for working with linguistic data, such as lingtypR [@Becker:2022], qlcData [@Cysouw:2018], lingtypology [@Moroz:2017], and glottoTrees [@Round:2021]. **glottospace** aims to fill this gap by offering a set of functions that automate common tasks in analysing, visualising, and mapping (geo)linguistic data.
-In essence, the **glottospace** package provides four things:
+However, there is a lack of interfaces to access and manipulate these databases, specifically within the R environment [@RCoreTeam:2022].
+For example to link these databases with data collected by researchers at smaller scales or particular sets of languages.
+While  linguistic R packages have been developed for specific purposes (e.g. lingtypR [@Becker:2022], qlcData [@Cysouw:2018], lingtypology [@Moroz:2017], and glottoTrees [@Round:2021]), there is currently no easy-to-use package that automates the most common tasks related to analysing, visualising, and mapping (geo)linguistic data. **glottospace** aims to fill this gap by offering a set of functions that, in essence, provide four things:

 1. Simplified access to global linguistic and cultural databases
 1. Standardized data structures for data collection, import, cleaning, and checking